Gérard Daniel Westendorp

 Gérard Daniel Westendorp (8 March 1813, The Hague – 31 January 1869, Dendermonde) was a Dutch born, Belgian military physician and botanist.

 He studied medicine at the Ecole de Médecine de Bruxelles, later working as a student-physician in Antwerp.
 Around 1834, he became a naturalized citizen of Belgium, subsequently serving as an assistant army and navy physician, later spending his career as a "regular doctor" in the Belgian army.

 As a botanist, he specialized in cryptogamic flora, being the co-publisher (with A.C.F.
-Wallays) of a cryptogamic exsiccatae series of Belgium.
+Wallays) of a cryptogamic exsiccata series of Belgium.
 He also made significant contributions towards the "Prodromus Florae Batavae" project (1850-1866).
 In the field of zoology, he published a treatise on Bryozoa and sponges of Belgium.

 Westendorp's botanical specimens are preserved in the Jardin Botanique National de Belgique.